We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 The Swiss strongly believe in human rights and the country often ranks among the best for civil and political rights.
 Switzerland has also signed all of the international human rights charters and Geneva Conventions.
 In fact, the promotion of human rights and democracy is one of the country’s official policy goals.

-Similarly, Switzerland affords quite progressive rights and policies to its LGBT+ community and currently ranks 25th on the LGBTQ+ Travel Safety Index out of 149 countries in 2021.
-These ratings are based on the agency’s research into civil rights, safety, parenting rights, freedom of expression, and whether it is an excellent place to live for LGBT+ people.
-Despite its central position in the rankings, Switzerland has improved since the previous year, when it ranked 27th out of 49 countries.
+Similarly, Switzerland affords quite progressive rights and policies to its LGBTQ+ community and currently ranks 12th on the LGBTQ+ Travel Safety Index out of 203 countries in 2022.
+These ratings are based on Asher and Lyric Fergusson’s research into civil rights, safety, parenting rights, freedom of expression, and whether it is an excellent place to live for LGBT+ people.
+Switzerland has improved since the previous year, when it ranked 25th out of 149 countries.

-Since 1999, the Swiss Constitution has guaranteed LGBT+ citizens equal treatment before the law, and homophobic discrimination became a criminal offense in 2020.
-Switzerland also recognized same-sex unions in 2007 and legalized same-sex marriage in 2020.
+Since 1999, the Swiss Constitution has guaranteed LGBTQ+ citizens equal treatment before the law, so much so that homophobic discrimination became a criminal offense in 2020.
+Switzerland also recognizes same-sex unions as of 2007 and legalized same-sex marriage in 2020.

-Although women were given the right to vote in Switzerland in 1971, they have yet to achieve full gender equality within Swiss society.
-This is largely due to the fact that it is largely patriarchal.
-That said, legally, women now enjoy many of the same rights as men and have significant legal protections against discrimination and abuse.
-You can read more about this in our Guide to women’s rights in Switzerland.
+Although women were given the right to vote in Switzerland in 1971, they have yet to achieve full gender equality within Swiss society due to the gender pay gap.
+Legally, however, women’s rights in Switzerland match those of men, and there are significant legal protections set up to protect women against discrimination and abuse.

 Crime and policing in Switzerland

 Switzerland is one of the safest countries in the world.
-In fact, 77% of residents feel safe here, well above the OECD average of 67%.
-In addition, the homicide rate is just 0.7, far less than the OECD average of 2.1.
+It placed 11th in the Global Peace Index in 2022 and has a homicide rate of 0.3 per 100,000 people, significantly lower than the OECD average (2.6).
 Of course, you still have to watch out for petty crimes like pick-pocketing.
-The bigger cities—including Zurich and Geneva–report the most violent crimes, which include aggravated assault and sexual crimes.
-However, digital crime is becoming a concern with nearly 24,400 offenses in 2020, while juvenile convictions jumped 6% in 2019.
+The bigger cities – including Zurich and Geneva – report the most violent crimes, which include aggravated assault and sexual crimes.
+Cybercrime, in particular, is a growing concern in Switzerland, with nearly 30,351 offenses reported in 2021.

 Criminal law is the responsibility of the federal government.
 However, sentences are usually carried out by cantons.
 You should also be aware that there are many different emergency numbers in Switzerland, depending on what services you need and which canton you are in.